The evolutionary pathways that produced the flowering plants (the Angiosperms) have been studied for at least 140 years.

 The flowering plants appear very suddenly (geologically speaking) in the fossil record, at around 100 million years ago.
 Before that, all known plants were Gymnosperms, which had no flowers as such, and did not rely on pollinating insects (etc.)

-Charles Darwin called the sudden appearance 'an abominable mystery' .
+Charles Darwin characterised the sudden appearance like this :

 A 2021 paper in the American Journal of Botany describes the history of Darwin's investigations.

-Although recent progress in fossil examinations has partly clarified the evolution - the current consensus is that the flowering and non-flowering plants had a common ancestor - much of the detail is still unknown.
+To summarise, although recent progress in fossil examinations has partly clarified the evolution (the current consensus is that the flowering and non-flowering plants had a common ancestor) much of the detail is still unknown.